Cluster sizes in subcritical soft Boolean models: Introduction

 The idea of constructing graphs on random point clouds in the continuum and then connecting the vertices based on their distances goes back to~\cite{Gilbert61}, where a model is proposed in which any two Poisson points are connected by an edge whenever their distance is smaller than a threshold \(\beta>0\), which can be seen as a continuum equivalent to nearest-neighbour percolation on the lattice.
 This model is commonly referred to as the \emph{Gilbert graph} or \emph{random geometric graph} \cite{Penrose2003}.
 The connection rule can be also seen as assigning a ball of radius \(\beta/2\) to each vertex and connecting any pair of vertices whose balls intersect.
-Later on, this idea was generalised to random radii in the physics literature~\cite{PikeSeager1974,KerteszVicsek1982} and rigorously in~\cite{Hall85}.
+Later on, this idea was generalised to random radii in the physics literature~\cite{PikeSeager1974,KerteszVicsek1982} and rigorously introduced in~\cite{Hall85}.
 Nowadays, this model is commonly known under the name \emph{(Poisson) Boolean model}.
 It is a, by now, classical result that there always is a non-trivial phase transition in dimensions \(d\geq 2\), and no supercritical phase in dimension \(d=1\), in both cases, whenever the radius distribution has finite \(d\)-th moment~\cite{Hall85,MeesterRoy1994}.
 This especially includes heavy-tailed radius distributions which are of particular interest to us as they lead to heavy-tailed (or scale-free) degree distributions.
-In 2008, it was shown that there exists another critical intensity \(\widehat{\beta}_c\leq\beta_c\) such that the Euclidean diameter of the typical connected component has finite \(s\)-th moment if and only if the radius distribution has finite \((d+s)\)-th moment whenever \(\beta<\widehat{\beta}_c\), see~\cite{Gouere08}.
-The same holds for the number of points in the typical cluster~\cite{JahnelAndrasCali2022}.
+In 2008, {the existence of a subcritical phase was shown in~\cite{Gouere08} based on the crossing of large annuli.
+This alternative description led to an alternative} critical intensity \(\widehat{\beta}_c\leq\beta_c\). {The advantage of that second, potentially smaller, subcritical phase is that the description via annulus crossings allows for renormalisation arguments and therefore for quantitative results.
+In particular, it was shown that} the Euclidean diameter of the typical connected component has finite \(s\)-th moment if and only if the radius distribution has finite \((d+s)\)-th moment whenever \(\beta<\widehat{\beta}_c\) and the same holds for the number of points in the typical cluster~\cite{JahnelAndrasCali2022, Gouere08}.
 For the planar Boolean model in \(d=2\), it was shown that \(\beta_c=\widehat{\beta}_c\) for all radius distributions with finite \(d\)-th moment in~\cite{AhlbergTassionTeixeira2018}.
 Under additional moment conditions, this was generalised to all dimensions \(d\geq 2\) via randomised algorithms and the OSSS inequality in~\cite{DCopinRaoufiTassion2020}.
-Very recently, this result was extended to the class of Pareto distributed radii with some technical exceptions in~\cite{DembinTassion2022}.
-We further discuss the potential equality of critical intensities below in Section~\ref{sec:openProblems}.
+This result was extended to the class of Pareto distributed radii with some technical exceptions in~\cite{DembinTassion2022}. {Combined, these articles show that the subcritical phase in the Boolean model is appropriately explained by considering crossing events for large annuli.}